Originally published January 12, 2021, updated May 10, 2022

 Setup and maintenance

 Verdict: When compared to a multi-tenant setup, setting up a single-tenant eCommerce environment can take more time and effort.
-It requires more upkeep and resources to maintain the infrastructure.
+It requires more upkeep and resources to maintain the dedicated infrastructure.
 At the same time, single-tenancy gives you more control to optimize these activities.

 Speed and performance

-The main factors impacting performance in a single-tenant setting are the demands placed on the application, infrastructure, and the hardware supporting the environment.
+The main factors impacting performance in a single-tenant setting are the demands placed on the software application, infrastructure, and the hardware supporting the environment.
 A multi-tenant environment adds to these layers, which can impact both the overall system and individual tenants.

 It’s important to note that many modern multi-tenant systems utilize advanced mapping and resource distribution mechanisms.
 Some multi-tenant vendors also offer heightened performance and dependability to their customers for an additional cost.